Socialize with your team members and network with hundreds

 Support BUILD's youth entrepreneurship programs for Boston's teens.

-The Entrepreneur Games is the hottest team-building event of the summer for Boston's tech venture capital, and start-up companies.
+The Entrepreneur Games is the hottest team-building event of the year for Boston's tech venture capital, and start-up companies.
 This year, the event brought more than 1,000 members of the business community together for an afternoon of fierce, but friendly competition.
 Participants competed in more than 40 games, from team events like dodgeball, volleyball and tug-of-war, to individual events like Dance Dance Revolution, corn hole, ping pong and more.

 Yes, we all know you're crushing it.
 Now let's take it to the field.
 Take a break for one night and trade your ties, pumps, and jackets for sneakers and headbands.
 Whether you were a college athlete, hula hoop champ or mathlete, we’ve got you covered.